 - 1 cup dark chocolate chips

-Cream butter and sugars in a stand mixer on medium speed until fluffy and significantly light in color, about 8 to 10 minutes.1 cup unsalted butter1 cup light brown sugar1 cup granulated sugar
+- Cream butter and sugars in a stand mixer on medium speed until fluffy and significantly light in color, about 8 to 10 minutes.1 cup unsalted butter1 cup light brown sugar1 cup granulated sugar

 - Add the eggs and vanilla extract.
 Mix on low until combined.
 Scrape down the sides as needed.2 large eggs2 teaspoons pure vanilla extract